nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-09-21-visual-studio-2012-launch-roadshow-in-san-diego-and-irvine/index.md

 ---
 title: Visual Studio 2012 Launch RoadShows around the World
-description: "Join the Visual Studio 2012 Launch RoadShows in San Diego and Irvine to explore new development practices and elevate your software quality.
-Don't miss out!"
+description: Join the Visual Studio 2012 Launch RoadShows in San Diego and Irvine to explore new development practices and elevate your software quality.
+Don't miss out!
 date: 2012-09-21
 creator: Martin Hinshelwood
 id: "8834"